 Preparing food for the public involves a high level of risk.
 Poor hygiene or contaminated products could make someone extremely ill, or even die in the worst-case scenario.
-It’s vital that mobile food businesses have insurance cover in place to protect them, in the event that a claim is brought.
+It’s vital that mobile food businesses have insurance coverage in place to protect them, in the event that a claim is brought.

 Public liability cover

-The main part of burger van insurance should be public liability cover.
+The main part of burger van insurance should be public liability coverage.
 Usually available to a level of £ 10 million, this policy ensures that if a claim is made against your burger van business, you are protected.